 - Distorted or Damaged Shingles

 When it comes to Austin roof leak repair, a common problem that leads to leaks is shingles that become damaged, distorted, or lost.
-Extreme weather is often the culprit: heavy rains can cause shingles to warp and hail has been known to puncture them.
+Extreme weather (see How Much Damage Can a Storm Do to Your Roof) is often the culprit: heavy rains can cause shingles to warp and hail has been known to puncture them.
 When this occurs, water can travel through your home before it becomes apparent inside, so it’s essential to have damaged or distorted shingles repaired quickly to prevent large-scale damage to your home.